sydasif/python-book/docs/source/01_introduction/03_syntax.md

 NameError: name 'Hello' is not defined
 ```

-Whenever an error occurs, Python stops executing the program and displays several lines of text called a traceback.
-The traceback shows useful information as above about the error.
+Whenever an error occurs, Python stops executing the program and displays several lines of text called a `Traceback`.
+The `Traceback` shows useful information about the error.